-The core offering of WS is its automated portfolio management system.
+The core offering of a Wealthsimple account is its automated portfolio management system.
 Like most robo-advisors, WS offers ultra-low-cost investing controlled by a computer algorithm.

 That portfolio is composed of different groups of asset classes, like stocks or bonds, all based on a pre-determined risk score.
 This optimal portfolio allocation is maintained and re-balanced automatically.

 The passive part comes in as the customer simply needs to set up their preferred portfolio, based on a risk score questionnaire.
-After that, the system takes care of the rest, including auto-depositing funds and dividend reinvesting.
+After you deposit your desired amount into your Wealthsimple Invest account, the system takes care of the rest, including auto-depositing funds and dividend reinvesting.